Support Scripps Diabetes Care

 Your donation to the campaign will help fund the innovative Scripps Diabetes Care and Research Center in the John R. Anderson V Medical Pavilion, the newest Scripps Clinic facility, on the campus of Scripps Memorial Hospital La Jolla.
-Slated to open in fall 2016, it will bring together research, treatment and patient education services, making it the most comprehensive center of its kind in the region, and will include:
+The center brings together research, treatment and patient education services, making it the most comprehensive center of its kind in the region and includes:

 - Type 1 diabetes program

 - Behavioral health services

 A unique feature of the campaign is the Diabetes Program Endowment.
 This long-term investment will ensure financial support for the institute’s programs for generations to come.

 Whether your goal is to help teens cope with the health, emotional and social challenges imposed by Type 1 diabetes or to establish a family legacy, your support is appreciated.